Web series: 2000s

-As broadband bandwidth began to increase in speed and availability, delivering high-quality video over the Internet became a reality.
+As broadband access increased in speed and availability, delivering high-quality video over the Internet became a reality.
 In the early 2000s, the Japanese anime industry began broadcasting original net animation (ONA), a type of original video animation (OVA) series, on the Internet.
 Early examples of ONA series include Infinite Ryvius: Illusion (2000), Ajimu (2001), and Mahou Yuugi (2001).

+In 2000, The Brothers Chaps launched the Adobe Flash-created web series Homestar Runner.
+After being put on hiatus in 2010, it returned in 2014.

-In 2002, Matt Jolly (better known as "Krinkels") released the first episode of Madness Combat to Newgrounds.
-The series is still ongoing, with the latest episode "Madness Combat 12: Contravention" released on Twitch in September 2024.
+In 2002, Matt Jolly (better known as "Krinkels") released the first episode of Madness Combat on Newgrounds.
+The show is still ongoing, with the latest episode, "Madness Combat 12: Contravention", released on Twitch in September 2024.

 In 2003, Microsoft launched MSN Video, offering NBC-related content.
-Its web series Weird TV 2000, a spin-off of the syndicated television series Weird TV, featured dozens of shorts, comedy sketches, and mini-documentaries produced exclusively for MSN Video.
+Its web series, Weird TV 2000, a spin-off of the syndicated television series Weird TV, featured dozens of shorts, comedy sketches, and mini-documentaries produced exclusively for MSN Video.
 The video-sharing site YouTube was launched in early 2005, allowing users to share television programs.
 YouTube co-founder Jawed Karim said the inspiration for YouTube first came from Janet Jackson's role in the 2004 Super Bowl incident, when her breast was exposed during her performance, and later from the 2004 Indian Ocean tsunami.
-Karim could not easily find video clips of either event online, which led to the idea of a video sharing site.
+Karim could not easily find video clips of either event online, which led to the idea of a video-sharing site.

-From 2003 to 2006, many independent web series began to garner and achieve significant popularity, most notably the science fiction series known as Red vs. Blue by Rooster Teeth.
-The series was distributed independently using online portals YouTube and Revver, as well as the Rooster Teeth website, acquiring over 100 million social media views during its run.
-(Rooster Teeth would eventually create computer-animated web series RWBY in 2013.)
-In 2004, adult animated series Salad Fingers was created, which amassed a cult following.
-The comedy series The Burg, hailed as the internet's first sitcom and starring Kelli Giddish and Lindsey Broad, rapidly gained an audience and notice from the press before its creators signed a creation deal with Michael Eisner.
-The drama Sam Has 7 Friends, which ran in the summer and fall of 2006, was nominated for a Daytime Emmy Award, and was temporarily removed from the Internet when it was also acquired by Eisner.
-In 2004–2005, Spanish producer Pedro Alonso Pablos recorded a series of video interviews featuring actors and directors such as Guillermo del Toro, Santiago Segura, Álex de la Iglesia, and Keanu Reeves, which were distributed through his own website. lonelygirl15, California Heaven, "The Burg", and SamHas7Friends also gained popularity during this time, acquiring audiences in the millions.
+From 2003 to 2006, many independent web series gained significant popularity, most notably the science fiction series Red vs. Blue by Rooster Teeth.
+The series was distributed independently via the online portals YouTube and Revver, as well as the Rooster Teeth website, acquiring over 100 million social media views during its run.
+(Rooster Teeth would eventually create the computer-animated web series RWBY in 2013.)
+In 2004, the adult-animated series Salad Fingers was created and amassed a cult following.
+The comedy show The Burg, hailed as the Internet's first sitcom and starring Kelli Giddish and Lindsey Broad, rapidly gained an audience and press attention before its creators signed a creation deal with Michael Eisner.
+The drama Sam Has 7 Friends, which ran in the summer and fall of 2006, was nominated for a Daytime Emmy Award and was temporarily removed from the Internet when it was also acquired by Eisner.
+In 2004–2005, Spanish producer Pedro Alonso Pablos recorded a series of video interviews featuring actors and directors such as Guillermo del Toro, Santiago Segura, Álex de la Iglesia, and Keanu Reeves, which were distributed through his own website. lonelygirl15, California Heaven, The Burg, and Sam Has 7 Friends also gained popularity during this time, acquiring audiences in the millions.
 (Science fiction thriller lonelygirl15 was so successful that it secured a sponsorship deal with Neutrogena in 2007.)